-The World Ranking system is used to classify events and award points relative to their significance.
-Event requirements for different event tiers may vary.
+There are three tiers in the World Ranking system that are used to classify events and award points relative to their significance.
+Event requirements for different event tiers will differ.
 Bulletins released ahead of events will clarify specific criteria.

-World Ranking information can be found on the World Skate website.
+World Ranking information can be found on the World Skate website